zang74/jellyfin_config_backup/README.md

 Setting it up to auto-run is performed within the DSM UI and [instructions are in the wiki](https://github.com/zang74/jellyfin_config_backup/wiki/Setting-up-Synology-Task-Scheduler).

 ## GIT Installation
 This requires the GIT package be installed on your DSM from the Synology Package Center.
 It assumes you know more than just the basics on Linux privileges and command-line arguments, and can move files via command-line to where you want them to live.
-I've added it simply because many might not be cool with the idea of auto-running a script from the internet.
+I've added it simply because many might not be cool with the idea of running a one-liner command from the internet.
 If you install in this method, make sure you remember where you put it; it'll be important for later.
 I recommend creating and installing to /volume1/.scripts/.
 ```
 git clone git@github.com:zang74/jellyfin_config_backup.git
 cd jellyfin_config_backup